4 Benefits of Yoga that will Transform Your Life

 - Mindfulness: I started meditating after initiating yoga, and I strive to be mindful during my practice.
 The more I focus on the class, the better I perform, what brings me excitement and keeps the good energy flowing.

 - Respect my Body: from the first class I knew it was going to be hard to do the movements correctly and evolve in the yoga flow.
 I also realized that pushing myself outside of my boundaries (as I do in other areas of my life) would not make me develop faster.
 I actually hurt my lower back a few times, what slowed down my development.
 I learned to listen to my body and to respect it.
 Some days I can feel good to push myself and others I may prefer to use props or easier alternatives to get into the poses.
 Stepping back proved to be the best alternative for moving forward.
-It took me probably one year of practice to get to this conclusion as, such approach is specially hard for divas, as we are used to push ourselves to accomplish goals.
+It took me probably one year of practice to get to this conclusion.
+Such an approach is especially hard for divas, as we are used to pushing ourselves to accomplish goals.

 Divas, I would love to learn about your experience with yoga or other activities that work your body and mind!
 Leave your comment here, on Twitter or Facebook and share this post on your social media!